HingOng/HingOng.github.io/_portfolio/portfolio-3.md

 Project Status
 ====

-My ongoing side project (2018-).
-I have been thinking about this process, analyzing it with data, and presenting about it in conferences.
+As my ongoing side project (2018-), I have been thinking about this process, analyzing it with data, and presenting about it in conferences.
 However, I had not found the motives to compose a paper about it until I read [Hitchman and Rowe (2019)](https://doi.org/10.1175/MWR-D-18-0232.1) and peer-reviewed their subsequent paper.
 The comment-reply correspondence was a pleasant experience.